MariaPanfilova/hello-world/README.md

 Live long and prosper!

-From far beyond the galaxies I've jorneyed to this place To study the behaviour patterns of the human race.
+From far beyond the galaxies I've jorneyed to this place\n To study the behaviour patterns of the human race.
 And I find them
 Hihgly illogical